spellshape/cli/docs/docs/04-network/04-validator.md

 ---
 sidebar_position: 4
-description: Ignite Network commands for validators.
+description: Spellshape Network commands for validators.
 ---

 # Validator Guide

-Validators join as genesis validators for chain launches on Ignite Chain.
+Validators join as genesis validators for chain launches on Spellshape Chain.

 ---

 ## List all published chains

-Validators can list and explore published chains to be launched on Ignite.
+Validators can list and explore published chains to be launched on Spellshape.

 ```
-ignite n chain list
+spellshape n chain list
 ```

 **Output**